 Break for your Mental Resources

-Avoid using your laptop or your phone during your breaks, so that you can actually give your mental resources needed to be productive at your job (such as interpreting text, digital facial recognition) a rest before you resume work.
+Avoid using your laptop or your phone during breaks, so that you can give your brain a rest before resuming work.
+Taking a break helps to preserve and replenish the mental resources needed to be productive at your job (such as interpreting text, digital facial recognition and similar cognitive tasks).

 Taking Care of Your Body and Mind